Nikki Bella Says She’s Still Holding On To Her Wedding Dress ‘Just In Case’ She Reconciles With John Cena

-The WWE fandom is abuzz about the “break-up” of WWE superstars Nikki Bella and John Cena, and needless to say, as more details come out about the nature of their relationship — and subsequent, alleged split — it’s not looking good for those who believe their break-up was the “real deal.”
+The WWE fandom is abuzz about the apparent breakup of WWE superstars Nikki Bella and John Cena, and needless to say, as more details come out about the nature of their relationship — and subsequent, alleged split — it’s not looking good for those who believe their breakup was the “real deal.”
 In fact, between the rumors about “faking the funk” for ratings, getting back together on the low, and now this latest proclamation about a wedding dress, fans are left wondering if it isn’t all a work.

 According to The Daily Mail, Nikki Bella recently told an outlet that she’s still holding on to the wedding dress she was going to marry John Cena in, “just in case.”